renovate-bot/googleapis-_-go-spanner-cassandra/README.md

 -grpc-channels <NumGrpcChannels>
   * The number of gRPC channels to use when connecting to Spanner.
   * Default: 4

+-log <LogLevel>
+  * Log level used by the global zap logger.
+  * Default: info
 ```

 ## License